Wyoming Upcoming Oil and Gas Lease Sales

 Advice on how to use the map: Zoom in for more detail.
 Select the layer list icon in the upper left, expand and turn on conservation_conflicts and other layers and sublayers.
 Click on parcels or conservation conflict areas for more information.
 Scroll through pop-ups for multiple overlapping areas by clicking on the right triangle/arrow.

-• Comments on the Preliminary Parcel List and Scoping Parcel Map are due Thursday, August 7, 2025.
+• The Draft Environmental Assessment (EA) and Draft Finding of No Significant Impact (FONSI) for the First Quarter (March) 2026 Lease Sale are now available.
+Comments on the documents are due Thursday, October 30, 2025.
 Comments must be submitted through the link provided to the electronic comment form under the Participate Now or Documents section of the 2026 First Quarter Competitive Oil & Gas Lease Sale ePlanning page.
 Additional information is available in the Press Release and on the BLM Wyoming Oil and Gas Lease Sales web site.

 • Conflicts identified include

-• Overlaps with habitat for greater sage-grouse including priority habitat.
+• Overlaps with habitat for greater sage-grouse including priority habitat (significantly more priority habitat in Alt 2 than in Alt 3)

 • Crucial winter habitat for elk, mule deer, and pronghorn and mule deer migration corridors